AFL VICTORIA CHILD SAFE STANDARDS (CSS)

 The Child Safe Standards (CSS) are an important addition to Victorian legislation to ensure children feel safe and are protected from harm in all organisations.
 It is everyone’s responsibility to ensure this is the case.
 The CSS include the introduction of compulsory, minimum standards for all organisations in the State that work with children.
 More information can be found at the Commission for Children & Young People (CCYP) website.

 AFL Victoria requires each of its Affiliates and Programs to nominate a Child Safety Officer who is the initial point of contact for any report.
-The position of Child Safety Officer for FJFC is held by Jane Ainsworth (see Committee for contact details).
-In her role Jane provides a point of contact for anyone at the club to speak to if a child is feeling unsafe.
+The position of Child Safety Officer for FJFC is held by John Daniliuc (see Committee for contact details).
+In this role John provides a point of contact for anyone at the club to speak to if a child is feeling unsafe.

-The AFL & AFL Victoria provide Affiliates with documents and templates to ensure these Standards are adopted across all areas of Football in Victoria and these will be incorporated in FJFC Policies and Procedures.
+The AFL & AFL Victoria ensures these standards are adopted across all areas of football in Victoria.
+These are incorporated in FJFC Policies and Procedures (see Child Safe Policy).